The Gaggia Baby Class Manual Espresso Machine Review

 Automatic machines, on the other hand, do much of the brewing work for you.
 From deciding how much water and pressure to use, to a host of other factors, automatic machines can remove much of the work on your part.

 Semi-automatics are a halfway point between the two, with the machine doing some of the work and the user doing the rest.
-Check out our article on the difference between semi-automatic and automatic machines.
+Check out this article to know the difference between semi-automatic and automatic.

 Note: Despite the name, Gaggia Baby Class “Manual” Machine is actually a semi-automatic, so keep that in mind as you shop.